 For decades, higher education institutions have prided themselves on low acceptance rates.
-But isn't that all backward?
+But perhaps low acceptance rates are not something to be proud of.
 Shouldn't universities be inclusive, supportive, and welcoming?
-Instead of being proud of how many prospective students they turn away, shouldn't the "best" universities flaunt how many accepted students actually attend their university in the fall?
+Instead of being proud of how many prospective students they turn away, shouldn't the "best" universities flaunt how many accepted students actually attend their institution in the fall?
 The path to increasing this metric is laid by employing a lead nurturing strategy that grows enrollment numbers and then guides students through every step of the way to their first day of class.

 A prospective student's social interactions are not happening where they used to.
 Many are leaving the traditional social behemoths and engaging with platforms such as Discord and Twitch.
 Some universities have already taken notice and adopted lead nurturing strategies using these new asynchronous video-based channels.